AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 ### Japanese, Chinese and Korean support

+**IMPORTANT**!
+Due to a yet unknown cause, the localization support has been reverted as a temporary measure to prevent the IDE crashes.
+We're working hard on a workaround, but for now please hold.

+Sorry for the inconvenience.
+{:class='warn card-panel'}

 This version adds support for three additional languages: **Japanese**, **Chinese (simplified)** and **Korean**.

 Thanks to machine learning and external translators, we've been finally able to translate the plugin into the three popular asian languages.